-Recently, our partners at the Education Endowment Foundation (EEF) in the UK collaborated with Tes Magazine to release the “Tes explains” series.
+The Education Endowment Foundation (EEF) collaborated with Tes Magazine to release the “Tes explains” series in the UK.

 The series includes short articles that explain key education research terminology and provide guidance on identifying robust evidence sources.